-- May be used for print, visual or electronic media, including but not limited to scientific presentations, our website, and for purposes of informing the medical profession or general public about the procedure. - They may also be included in marketing on behalf of Vascular Institute of Northern California to show the value or treatments to potential patients. - May be published by Vascular Institute Northern California in research or white papers.
+- May be used for print, visual or electronic media, including but not limited to scientific presentations, our website, and for purposes of informing the medical profession or general public about the procedure. - They may also be included in marketing on behalf of Vascular Institute to show the value or treatments to potential patients. - May be published by Vascular Institute in research or white papers.